IDCoin/IDCoin/README.md

 Skype: The_Little_Duke

+* 2014-10-30 *

+"Predictable Hard Forks" -- a method of Automatic Garbage Collection in public block chains

+A blockchain system could periodically perform a "garbage collection" process that essentially recreated it's on genesis block, leading to a new "hard fork" in the chain.
+In theory the system could verifiably run through and "tally" the open outputs and simply coalesce them into a last known state.
+This could be useful for assuring privacy and anonymity periodically.
+For IDCoins, this process could be used for removing from the ledger ultra low scored content (so called "ban-score" rated events) -- this would provide a mechanism for consensus driven "memory loss"

 * 2014-10-13 *

 Here's how to VOTE with your coins.
 Send .01 - .99 (or any amount from .0000001-.99999999) to any address and let the TXFEE represent the MAGNITUDE of your rank.